-Kim Tae Hee and Rain: Five Facts About Their Beautiful Romance–How They Met, Wedding Details And More!
+Kim Tae Hee And Rain: Five Facts About Their Beautiful Romance–How They Met, Wedding Details And More!

 Kim Tae Hee, and Rain recently surprised fans with the news that they had gotten married.

-According to The Korea Herald, the Hallyu superstar couple, who are Catholic, got married during small, private ceremony at the Gahoe-dong Cathedral in central Seoul.
+According to the Korea Herald, the Hallyu superstar couple, who are Catholic, got married during a small, private ceremony at the Gahoe-dong Cathedral in central Seoul.

-The Jakarta Post reports that Psy and Park Jin Young, Head of JYP Entertainment attended the ceremony alongside friends and family of the happy couple.
+The Jakarta Post reports that Psy and Park Jin Young, Head of JYP Entertainment, attended the ceremony alongside friends and family of the happy couple.

 Celebrities share new photos of Kim Tae Hee and Rain’s wedding ceremony ➜ Check Out All The Photos: https://t.co/klOnpalybT pic.twitter.com/XczzUnN26O